billhennessy/hennessysview2020/content/posts/2020/the-only-covid-number-that-matters.md

 Confirmed cases, on the other hand, is simply a function of testing.

 1. The more you test, the more positives you find.
-2. The US is doing the most testing, thus is has the most confirmed cases.
+2. The US is doing the most testing, thus it has the most confirmed cases.
 3. Confirmed cases that don't progress to serious don't tax the healthcare system anymore than confirmed cases of the flu.

 A lot of otherwise intelligent people fail to understand this simple statistical logic, thus they say ignorant, terrifying things.